Bates College: Leadership

-Bates College is governed by its central administration, headquartered in and metonymically known as "Lane Hall".
-Its current president is Garry Jenkins, who took office in July 2023.
-There have been nine presidents of Bates College, and one interim president.
-The president is ex officio a member and president of the board of trustees, chief executive officer of the corporation, and principal academic of the college.
+Bates College is governed by its central administration, led by president Garry Jenkins, who took office in July 2023.
+There have been nine presidents of Bates College with one interim president.
 There are 37 members on the Bates College board of trustees.
 The board chair is CEO of PineBridge Investments, Gregory Ehret ('81).

 Endowment and fundraising

-As a tax-exempt nonprofit organization, Bates is classified under section 501(c) of the U.S. Internal Revenue Code.
 The endowment surpasses the national average, yet has been seen as a laggard compared to its direct peers.
 During the first half-century of the college, the endowment grew at an exponentially high rate, topping off at $1 million in 1910, as Yale University, then 207 years old, stood at $12 million.
 "Lackluster fundraising, poor governance, and divestments" from the 1960s to 1980s, "cost Bates hundreds of millions" according to a 2019–20 The Student/BCIC academic study.
 During the 2008 financial crisis and the Great Recession, the college's endowment lost 31% of market value.
 The Bates endowment consistently outperformed peers in market returns, particularly against fellow NESCAC colleges and the Ivy League from 2010 to 2018.
 Its low endowment-to-student ratio increases the college's fee dependency, frequently making Bates one of the most expensive colleges to attend in the country.
 The college raised around $300 million from 2017 to 2022 as part of a broader capital campaign.

-In 2014, members of the student advocacy group, Bates Energy Action Movement (BEAM), requested the college divest from 200 companies that held the largest fossil fuel reserves.
-In response the college asserted the board of trustees had a fiduciary responsibility to the growth of the endowment and declined to specifically divest from the companies.
-In accordance with the student's request the college did disclose its full investment strategy, and commented on the long term implications of divestment by saying:

-Were we to guarantee a fossil fuel-free endowment more broadly than the 200 companies, greater than half of the endowment would need to be liquidated.
-In either scenario, the transition would result in significant transaction costs, a long-term decrease in the endowment's performance, an increase in the endowment's risk profile, and thus a loss in annual operating income for the college.